 "Having a husband who drools over steak and cheese was a slight bump in the road of my vegan journey.
 Trying to cook for someone who believes ‘vegans’ are part of a religious cult was always going to be problematic.
 Eventually we came to an agreement that he would also become vegan with me for the first week of my experiment.
 This support actually encouraged me to reach for the recipe book to attempt to trick him into a lifestyle he believes is a load of rubbish!

-“So we ate jerk ‘chicken’ tacos – jackfruit & corn tortillas, pesto pasta – cashew pesto & buckwheat spaghetti) and stuck to his favorite burger night with a switch for mushroom & lentil patties.
+"So we ate jerk ‘chicken’ tacos – jackfruit & corn tortillas, pesto pasta – cashew pesto & buckwheat spaghetti) and stuck to his favourite burger night with a switch for mushroom & lentil patties.

 "He kept to my diet for a week and after feeling much better in himself and losing 6lbs in 7 days, he decided to adapt it to a ‘reducetarian’ way of life.
 Basically, he is 50% vegan, 50% won’t-say-no-to-the-odd-Mighty-Meaty-Domino’s-pizza-binge.
 I respect him for that.

 "My friends and regular dinner party guests are a minefield of allergies, intolerances and you guessed it, vegans.

 "When it was my turn to host dinner for an evening, I announced to my friends that the menu was going to be vegan and to my surprise, they were all pleased.
 It seems that when cooking for a group of people, vegan dishes suit everyone – most intolerances, food allergies and dislikes.